$424,665Average Value$256Average Price per Sq Ft7Homes For Sale

 B-rated Washington County public schools

 Central schools are part of the Washington County School District.
-Enterprise Elementary School earns a B grade from Niche and teaches kindergarten through sixth grade.
+Enterprise Elementary School earns a B grade from Niche and serves kindergarten through sixth grade.
 From there, students can head to the B-minus-rated Enterprise High School for grades seven through 12.
 The high school has a competitive sports program and offers electives for theater, woodshop and welding.

 Traveling through Central and beyond by car